GothenburgBitFactory/tw.org/content/docs/commands/add.md

 ## Limitations

-- Task descriptions may only contain one line of text.
-  Taskwarrior will wrap that text when it is displayed, but there is no means of entering multi-line tasks.
 - There is no way to simultaneously add a task and annotate it.
   Annotations must be applied to existing tasks.